• Skip to main content

 1. Prevent the meat from curling

-For pressure cooker or Instant pot: cook at high pressure for 20 minutes for the pork to become fork-tender.
+• Pressure Cooker or Instant Pot – Cook at high pressure for 25 minutes for thick slabs of pork and 15 to 20 minutes for thinner cuts.
 Use quick release to release the pressure.
 Please refer to your instruction manual for more details.

 3. Prick holes in the skin